wr0ngway/pytivo-video-manager/README.txt

 sequence it will stop parsing.
 Make sure the TSN's are accurate as this is how pytivo knows which tivo to push to.

-	c) You need to tell vidmgr about your PyTivo instances.
+	d) You need to tell vidmgr about your PyTivo instances.
 There are 4 possible pytivo parameters:
 		- config is mandatory and is the fully qualified name of the pytivo config file. vidmgr reads this file to determine the share names and locations.
 		- You may specify an ip address for the machine on which this instance of pytivo is running.